 Please do not cite literally without permission of the authors.
-Please cite as follows:

-Klocke, U. & Lamberty, P. (2015).
-The Traditional-Antitraditional Gender-Role Attitudes

-Scale (TAGRAS): Development and Validation.
-Manuscript submitted for publication,
+Please cite as follows: Klocke, U. & Lamberty, P. (2016).
+The Traditional-Antitraditional Gender-Role Attitudes Scale (TAGRAS): Development and Validation.
 Institute of Psychology, Humboldt-Universität zu Berlin, Germany.

+All items (p.
+40) and instructions (p.
+10) are presented in the following manuscript.
 You are free to use the TAGRAS when you cite it properly.
 We would be happy to be informed about your results, experiences, and suggestions.

-Dr. Ulrich Klocke

-Humboldt-Universität zu Berlin

-Faculty of Life Sciences

-Institute of Psychology

-Social and Organizational Psychology

-Rudower Chaussee 18
+Dr. Ulrich Klocke Humboldt-Universität zu Berlin Faculty of Life Sciences Institute of Psychology Social and Organizational Psychology Rudower Chaussee 18 12489 Berlin, Germany E-mail: klocke@hu-berlin.de Pia Lamberty, B.Sc.
+Johannes Gutenberg University Mainz Social and Legal Psychology

+Bingener Str.
+14-16

-12489 Berlin, Germany
+55122 Mainz, Germany